woodRock/fishy-business/docs/source/minutes.rst

     * Feature importance comparison
         * plot the important features for each model on a linegraph.
         * with one line for each of the top 5 performing models.
-    * Evolutionary computations - remove the evolutionary compuation results, because they don't perform well.
+    * Evolutionary computation - remove the evolutionary compuation results, because they don't perform well.
     * Seafood conference - the seafood conference is next week from Wednesday 7th August to 8th of August.
     * IEEE Symposium - put name down on the spreadsheet for rehearsals of for the IEEE post-graduate symposium.
         * 8 minute presentation